joshwashywash/pixelize/README.md

 **Q: Why are all the pixelized images put into the `pixelated` directory?**

-A: They can be easily gitignored this way.
+A: So they can be easily gitignored.

 **Q: Which image formats are supported?**